Reflection coefficient: Transmission lines

-It can as well be defined using the currents associated with the reflected and forward waves, but introducing a minus sign to account for the opposite orientations of the two currents:
+It can also be defined using the currents associated with the reflected and forward waves, but introducing a minus sign to account for the opposite orientations of the two currents:

 The reflection coefficient may also be established using other field or circuit pairs of quantities whose product defines power resolvable into a forward and reverse wave.
-For instance, with electromagnetic plane waves, one uses the ratio of the electric fields of the reflected to that of the forward wave (or magnetic fields, again with a minus sign); the ratio of each wave's electric field E to its magnetic field H is again an impedance Z0 (equal to the impedance of free space in a vacuum).
-Similarly in acoustics one uses the acoustic pressure and velocity respectively.
+With electromagnetic plane waves, one uses the ratio of the electric fields of the reflected to that of the incident wave (or magnetic fields, again with a minus sign); the ratio of each wave's electric field E to its magnetic field H is the medium's characteristic impedance, $Z_0$, (equal to the impedance of free space if the medium is a vacuum).